+The ordinary shareholders' meeting of corporations adopting the one-tier board system, inter alia, oapproves the corporation's financial statements;

+oappoints and removes the directors;

+oappoints external auditors;

-The ordinary shareholders' meeting of corporations adopting the one-tier board system, inter alia, (i) approves the corporation's financial statements; (ii) appoints and revokes the directors; (iii) appoints external auditors; (iv) determines the basic compensation of directors and of external auditors; (v) resolves on liability of directors; (vi) resolves on the authorizations, if any, required by the articles of association for carrying out certain transactions.
+odetermines the basic compensation of directors and of external auditors;

+oresolves on the initiation of a liability action against the company's directors oresolves on the authorizations, if any, required by the articles of association for carrying out certain transactions.

-Ordinary shareholders' meeting must be convened at least once a year within the term established by the articles of association and in any case not later than 120 days after the end of the fiscal year.
+Ordinary shareholders' meeting must be convened at least once a year within the term established by the articles of association and in any case not later than 120 days after the end of the financial year.

-Such term may be extended to up to 180 days after the end of the fiscal year, if the corporation is bound by law to draw up consolidated financial statements or if particular circumstances concerning its structure or its purposes so require.
+Such term may be extended to up to 180 days after the end of the financial year, if the corporation is bound by law to draw up consolidated financial statements or if particular circumstances concerning its structure or its purposes so require.